Who will evaluate the proposals?

 - Does the proposal adequately contextualise the proposed project?

-- Does the proposal address a topic that is relevant to the theme of this year's round?
+- Does the proposal address a topic that is relevant to one of the key areas of interest of this year's round?

 - Does the proposal clearly outline the aims of the project?